 - Engaging guest speakers that inspire teachers and offer practical strategies for advancing teaching and learning?

-Please note: In connection with the Melrose Education Foundation’s 2013 grant cycle, the Foundation will serve as the administrator of $10,000 in City of Melrose Innovation Grant funds, and such administration will, at all times, be subject to the review, authorization, and approval of the Mayor of the City of Melrose, or his designee.
+Please note: In connection with the Melrose Education Foundation’s fall grant cycles, the Foundation serves as the administrator of $10,000 in City of Melrose Innovation Grant funds, and such administration will, at all times, be subject to the review, authorization, and approval of the Mayor of the City of Melrose, or his designee.